teamcovidbot/chatbot/README.md

-# Hack The Crisis - Covitbot
+# Hack The Crisis - Covidbot

 The cloud functions are in `cloud_functions/main.py`